OpenVectorAI/cov_token_demo_cli_app/README.md

 For pycofhe, please see the [pycofhe](https://github.com/OpenVectorAI/pycofhe) repo.

-The program uses the endpoint `http://openvector_coprocessor.cofhe.dev:8000/network_details` to get the latest OpenVector Coprocessor network encryption key.
+The program uses the endpoint `https://openvector.cofhe.dev:8001/api/v1` to get the latest OpenVector Coprocessor network details.